 How can citizens engage with the India Plastics Pact?

-Meeting the target of the India Plastics Pact will require a collective action, and this includes driving citizen engagement campaigns with the support of NGO, research institutes and governmental bodies.
-Through the delivery of citizen engagements, interaction and partnerships, the India Plastic Pact can work towards educating and inspiring citizens to adopt more sustainable behaviors (such as recycling, reuse)
+Meeting the targets of the India Plastics Pact will require collective action, and this includes driving citizen engagement campaigns with the support of NGOs, research institutes and governmental bodies.
+Through the delivery of citizen engagement campaigns, interaction and partnerships, the India Plastics Pact will work towards educating and inspiring citizens to adopt more sustainable behaviours (such as recycling, reuse).

 What is the process to evaluate and measure the success of the Pact?

-Each member organisation will also submit an annual report highlighting the progress made towards achieving the set targets.
-The annual reports submitted by the members will be kept confidential to the secretariat, but a cumulative report highlighting the progress of the Pact will be disclosed publicly.
+Members will submit an annual report highlighting the progress made towards achieving the set targets.
+The annual reports submitted by Members will be kept confidential, but a cumulative report highlighting the progress of the Pact will be disclosed publicly.

 How does the Pact align with the EPR guidelines?

 The Pact’s targets are closely aligned with the targets set out in India’s EPR guidelines.
 While the EPR guidelines have set very ambitious targets, they do not outline how businesses can achieve them.
 This is where the Pact steps in.
 The Pact will assist members in meeting the EPR targets by providing the knowledge required through access to expert advice, research projects, technical guidance, and international best practices from countries where EPR is in various stages of implementation.